EvanHofmeister/Housing-Wealth-Pipeline/readme.md

 φ(p, c, t) = \frac{N^{ACS}(p, c, t | own use)}{N^{ACS}(p, c, t | own use) + N^{ACS}(p, c, t | rental use)}
 ```

 This estimate is then multiplied by available historical zillow data where missing zillow values are imputed from the state average for each indicator.
+Note, to account for inflation the value estimates are divided by a chained price index sourced from FRED (see below for details on API).

 ## Data Pipeline